-Walter Farrar G3ESP Silent Key
+Walter Farrar G3ESP

-Sadly, by the mid 50’s the main-stays of the WDRS had moved on, and the society was abandoned for a number of years.Just into the 60’s a few amateurs including Peter Avil, a teacher at Ings Road School re-established WDRS at the school, both Ken G3SPX, and Granville G3OAR were members at this time.
+Sadly, by the mid 50’s, the main-stays of the WDRS had moved on and the society was abandoned for a number of years.
+Early into the 1960’s, a few amateurs including Peter Avil, a teacher at Ings Road School, re-established WDRS at the school, Both Ken G3SPX and Granville G3OAR were members at this time.

-In 1968 WDRS returned to Ings Road School, where antennas were at last erected, and now on the scene were Trevor G4AAU, and Martin G3ZXZ.
+In 1968 WDRS returned to Ings Road School, where antennas were at last erected, and now on the scene were Trevor G4AAU and Martin G3ZXZ.

 The 1970’s saw yet a further move, this time to Holmfield House, in Thornes Park, Wakefield.
-Permission was given to install a long wire antenna and an equipment cupboard was put in an upstairs room, also drinks were available from the downstairs bar.
-Talks, demonstrations, and radio operating were all now possible.
-New members included Rick Sterry G4BLT, Richard G4FBA, Gordon now G0ISJ, Steve G4CPC, and Rae Firth G4JMT.
-Unfortunately Holmfield House was refurbished, and decorated, hence our rent was increased beyond the modest means of the Society.
+Permission was given to install a long wire antenna and an equipment cupboard was put in an upstairs room.
+Drinks were also available from the downstairs bar.
+Talks, demonstrations and radio operating were all now possible.
+New members included Rick Sterry G4BLT, Richard G4FBA, Gordon now G0ISJ, Steve G4CPC and Rae Firth G4JMT.
+Unfortunately, Holmfield House was refurbished and decorated, hence our rent was increased beyond the modest means of the Society.

 73 The W&DRS Committee and Membership.